CodeForgeX-Studio/whmcs-modules/SpaceshipRegister/SECURITY.md

 ### How to Report

-1. **Email**: Send a detailed description of the vulnerability to support@rndigitaloperations.com.
+1. **Email**: Send a detailed description of the vulnerability to hello@codeforgex.studio.
 2. **Details to Include**:
    - A detailed description of the vulnerability
    - The version(s) of the project affected